mun06ec/Functional-Coverage-Generator/README.md

 # Functional-Coverage-Generator

 It is a tool to generate system verilog functional coverage.
-Please user guide given with this tool.
+Please refer user guide given with this tool.

 Note:
 Following tar files shall be downloaded from https://www.cpan.org/.